Homocysteine, Total, Plasma

 NY State Approved Indicates the status of NY State approval and if the test is orderable for NY State clients.

-As an aid for screening patients suspected of having an inherited disorder of methionine metabolism including:
+An aid for screening patients suspected of having an inherited disorder of methionine metabolism including:

 -Cystathionine beta-synthase deficiency (homocystinuria)